Post-Regularization Confidence Bands for Ordinary Differential Equations: Theoretical Properties

-A confidence band $\Ccal_{n,\alpha}$ is said to be asymptotically valid with level $100\times(1-\alpha)\%$ for $F_{jk}$, if it satisfies that, for some constants $c,C>0$, The condition \eqref{eqn:defofah} implies that the confidence band $ \Ccal_{n,\alpha}$ has an asymptotic coverage probability at least $1-\alpha$ for a given data-generating process.
+A confidence band $\Ccal_{n,\alpha}$ is said to be asymptotically valid with level $100\times(1-\alpha)\%$ for $F_{jk}$, if it satisfies that, for some constants $c,C>0$, The condition \eqref{eqn:defofah} implies that the confidence band $ \Ccal_{n,\alpha}$ has an asymptotic coverage probability of at least $1-\alpha$ for a given data generating process.

 The next theorem establishes the theoretical property of our proposed confidence band $\Ccal_{n,\alpha}$ in \eqref{eqn:debiasedcb}.
 We introduce another regularity condition.
 For any $t\in\Tcal$, let $p_j$ denote the marginal density of $x_j(t)$, $p_{jk}$ denote the bivariate density of $(x_j(t),x_k(t))$, and $p_{jkl}$ denote the joint density of $(x_j(t),x_k(t),x_l(t))$, for $j, k, l = 1, \ldots, p$.